 The error “A device which does not exist was specified” corresponds to connecting external devices, directing you toward connectivity-related errors.
 Multiple factors cause this particular problem.
 Some factors are listed below –

 Other than these issues, you can never rule out the possibility of hardware-based errors that may occur in the driver itself.
 If you have seen the prompt for “A device which does not exist was specified,” you might notice that the drive letter is often missing.
-It is because of the partition error, and it requires you to reset your Windows.
+This is because of the partition error, which requires resetting your Windows.

 Ways to Fix “A device which does not exist was specified” Error Quickly!